openshift/enhancements/CONVENTIONS.md

 ## Motivation

 The conventions are intended to help with consistency across the project.
-Users of the platform expect this consistency in the experience and operation of the cluster.
+Users of the platform expect consistency in the experience and operation of the cluster.
+Developers of the platform expect consistency in the code to quickly identify issuses across codebases.
+Consistency enables shared understanding, simplifies explanations, and reduces accidental complexity.

 ### Terminology, Grammar, and Spelling